Heart Health After 35: Lifestyle Changes That Matter

 Nutrition for Cardiovascular Wellness

-Key nutrients for heart health:
+Key nutrients supporting heart health include:

-• Potassium (bananas, sweet potatoes, spinach) — helps regulate blood pressure
+• Potassium (bananas, sweet potatoes, spinach) , helps regulate blood pressure

-• Fibre (oats, legumes, berries) — lowers LDL cholesterol by binding bile acids in the gut
+• Fibre (oats, legumes, berries) , lowers LDL cholesterol by binding bile acids in the gut

-• Magnesium (dark leafy greens, nuts, seeds) — supports healthy heart rhythm
+• Magnesium (dark leafy greens, nuts, seeds) , supports healthy heart rhythm

 Exercise for a Stronger Heart